 Sanrio’s “small gift, big smile” philosophy is rooted in founder Shintaro Tsuji’s goal of encouraging positive relationships through small gifts.
 Join Sanrio representatives for a discussion of this philosophy and its role in Hello Kitty’s enduring appeal.

 Check link for pricing and to purchase tickets.

 Come work at JANM!
-Check the Job Listings page for current open positions, including new positions posted for F/T Database Specialist and P/T temp positions for the upcoming Hello Kitty exhibition (deadline: September 16).
+Check the Job Listings page for current open positions.

 An overview of Japanese American history from early immigration to the present day.
 Incorporates artifacts, artwork, and media—including rare home movies and a section of the barracks from the Heart Mountain concentration camp